New Jersey CPE Requirements for CPAs

-Within each three-year recertification period, CPAs are required to take at least 4 hours of subjects dealing with New Jersey law and ethics, as approved by the Board, and these hours can count toward the total 120 required.
-At least 60 hours must be taken in technical subjects including: Accounting, Auditing, Business Law, Computer Science, Economics, Finance, Management Advisory Services, Mathematics, Statistics, SEC Practice, Taxation and Professional Ethics.
-Any of these subjects may be in specialized industries.
-Furthermore, 24 hours in Auditing, Review and Compilation must be taken each recertification period if the licensee is engaged in public accountancy or involved in attestation functions.
+During each renewal period, CPAs should take 4 hours of subjects dealing with New Jersey law and ethics.
+The Board must also have approved the courses or methods, which count toward the total 120 credits required.
+Individuals must also complete 60 hours of CPE in technical subjects.
+Acceptable topics include Accounting, Auditing, Business Law, Computer Science, Economics, Finance, Management Advisory Services, Mathematics, Statistics, SEC Practice, Taxation and Professional Ethics.
+Also note that any of these subjects may be in specialized industries.
+Finally, licensees must also complete 24 hours in Auditing, Review and Compilation each recertification period.
+However, this requirement only applies if the licensee engages in public accountancy or attestation functions.

 Credit Limitations and Calculation

-In New Jersey, CPAs who give formal presentations or engage in instruction session can obtain up to 60 hours of their total required credit hours.
-An instructor or discussion leader employed as an instructor or discussion leader on a full-time basis is barred from obtaining credit through these methods.
-Here, credit is equal to the presentation time plus preparation, where preparation is calculated as two times the length of presentation.
-Repeat instruction of the same material within the same year is not acceptable; however, repeat instruction after one year may be applicable for obtaining further credit so long as the subject material is substantially altered.
+CPAs who give formal presentations or instruct educational sessions can obtain up to 60 hours of CPE.
+However, anyone employed as an instructor or discussion leader on a full-time basis cannot obtaining credit through these methods.
+Here, credit equals presentation time plus preparation, where preparation is twice the length of presentation.
+But repeated instruction of the same material within the same year is not acceptable.
+Although, repeat instruction after one year may be applicable for obtaining further credit.
+Also, this only applies if the presenter substantially alters the subject material.

-CPAs who are actively enrolled and participating in college or university courses have the option of claiming CPE credit, so long as those courses are in technical subject areas.
-For acceptable courses, credit can be calculated at a rate of 15 CPE hours per semester hour, 10 CPE hours per quarter hour or 1 CPE hour per non-credit classroom hour.
+CPAs participating in college or university courses also have the option of claiming CPE credit.
+But the courses in question must be in technical subject areas.
+For acceptable courses, credit equals 15 CPEs per semester hour.
+Likewise, quarter hour courses are worth 10 CPEs.
+And minimally, 1 CPE hour is provided per non-credit classroom hour.

-Courses which relate to the development of a licensee’s practice or the marketing of services are not acceptable as a viable means of continuing professional education.
+Courses related to the development of a licensee’s practice or the marketing of services are not applicable.
+So, licensees will not receive credit for such instances.

-Licensees can obtain up to 60 hours of continuing professional education credit for technical or peer review program committee participation.
+Licensees can obtain up to 60 hours of CPE credit for technical or peer review program committee participation.

-Self-study blended learning and nano-learning sponsors must be registered with the National Association of State Boards of Accountancy (NASBA) in order for the licensee to qualify for credit.
-Self-study credit opportunities can afford 0.5 credits prior tot he completion of the first full credit, and after the first full hour has been earned, in increments of 0.2 or 0.5.
-Blended learning credits are accepted in 0.2 or 0.5 increments after the first full hour has been obtained, and nano-learning credits are accepted in 0.2 credit amounts at any point.
+Self-study, blended learning and nano-learning sponsors must be registered with NASBA.
+Otherwise, completed courses will give no CPE to licensees.
+Self-study credit opportunities can provide 0.5 credits prior to the completion of the first full credit.
+But after the first full hour has been earned, in increments of 0.2 or 0.5.
+Blended learning credits are also acceptable in 0.2 or 0.5 increments after the first full hour has been obtained.
+However, nano-learning credits are obtainable in 0.2 credit amounts at any point.

 Other Policies and Exemptions